C. difficile–induced colitis usually occurs after taking antibiotics.

 Doctors suspect C. difficile–induced colitis in anyone who develops diarrhea within 2 months of using an antibiotic or within 72 hours of being admitted to a hospital.

 A doctor can also diagnose C. difficile–induced colitis by inspecting the lower part of the inflamed large intestine (the sigmoid colon), usually through a sigmoidoscope Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (a rigid or flexible viewing tube).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more (a flexible viewing tube).
 If they observe a specific type of inflammation called pseudomembranous colitis, C. difficile–induced colitis is diagnosed.
 A colonoscope (a longer flexible viewing tube) is used to examine the entire large intestine if the diseased section of intestine is higher than the reach of the sigmoidoscope.
 These procedures, however, usually are not required.

 Doctors may do imaging tests, such as abdominal x-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation ( see Plain X-Rays).
-These x-rays usually can show a blockage or paralysis... read more or computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT— see also Computed Tomography (CT)) and magnetic resonance imaging (MRI— see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more (CT), if they suspect a serious complication, such as perforation of the large intestine or toxic megacolon.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more or computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more (CT), if they suspect a serious complication, such as perforation of the large intestine, fulminant colitis, or megacolon.